-You may have already read my blog about a visit to the North Norfolk railway with a group of working volunteers from the Somerset and Dorset.
-On our second day away, we went to the Mid Norfolk Railway.
+I visited the Mid Norfolk Railway with a group of working volunteers from the Somerset and Dorset.
 This was my first visit to this line which operates between Dereham and Wymondham Abbey station.
-BR closed the line in 1969.
+British Railways closed the line in 1969.

 This line was an early recipient of DMUs in the 1950s when there was a complete replacement of steam hauled traction.
 Thus, it was appropriate that we boarded a two car Metro Cammell DMU (or Class 101 as it was later referred to by BR) at Dereham station for our approximately eleven mile journey to Wymondham.
 This particular two car set is restored to early BR green complete with cat whiskers on the front.
 Unfortunately, in my view, the retention of the high intensity headlights fitted by BR on the front of the cab detracts from the vehicle’s historic condition.